 Focusing on sustainability, this living learning community will learn about key aspects of environmental, social and economic sustainability while simultaneously and collaboratively practicing good stewardship.
 Participants will enroll in BIO140: Humans and Their Environment, which fulfills both the academic requirement for this living learning community and the natural science requirement for the Core Curriculum.

-In addition to shared coursework and living accommodations, students will participate in special film screenings, discussions, field trips to local sustainability initiatives (wind farms, solar panel installation projects, CSA farms, watershed green infrastructure projects, etc.) and service projects with local environmental groups.
+In addition to shared coursework and living accommodations, students will have opportunities to participate in special film screenings, discussions, field trips to local sustainability initiatives (wind farms, solar panel installation projects, CSA farms, watershed green infrastructure projects, etc.) and service projects with local environmental groups.

-Co-sponsored by the Office of Community Service, this living learning community is ideal for students with a passion for community outreach and public service.
-Participants will develop an awareness of social justice through service opportunities and community-focused coursework.
+This living learning community is ideal for students with a passion for community outreach and public service.
+Participants will develop an awareness of social justice through service opportunities.
 They will also have numerous opportunities to build and refine key leadership skills by organizing events and mentorship.
 This living learning community will strive to instill passion for service learning among its participants, affiliated faculty and staff, and all members of the Salve Regina community.

 Salve Regina offers two living learning communities for current students: the Fulbright language house and the multicultural house.
 Applications are accepted during the spring semester.